AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/system-settings/dmx-output-mapping.md

 ---
-id: version-14.0-dmx-output-mapping
+id: dmx-output-mapping
 title: DMX Output Mapping
 sidebar_label: DMX Output Mapping
 original_id: dmx-output-mapping
 ---

+import Keys from '@site/src/components/key.ts';
+import Video from '@site/src/components/video.tsx';

 There are various ways to connect fixtures to the console.
 As well as the XLR sockets on the console, [you can connect fixtures using Ethernet](../networking/controlling-fixtures-over-a-network.md) and wireless links.

-All consoles can output up to 16 universes except **T1** which is limited to one single universe and **T2** to two universes.
+All consoles can output up to 16 universes except <strong>T1</strong> which is limited to one single universe and <strong>T2</strong> to two universes.

 If you need to output more universes, you can network the console to one or more [Avolites TitanNet Processing (TNP) nodes](../titan-net.md).
 This off-loads the DMX